hebcal/hebcal-es6/README.md

 <a name="Zmanim+sunrise"></a>

 ### zmanim.sunrise() ⇒ <code>Date</code>
+Upper edge of the Sun appears over the eastern horizon in the morning (0.833° above horizon)

 **Kind**: instance method of [<code>Zmanim</code>](#Zmanim)
 <a name="Zmanim+sunset"></a>

 ### zmanim.sunset() ⇒ <code>Date</code>
+When the upper edge of the Sun disappears below the horizon (0.833° below horizon)

 **Kind**: instance method of [<code>Zmanim</code>](#Zmanim)
 <a name="Zmanim+dawn"></a>

 ### zmanim.dawn() ⇒ <code>Date</code>
+Civil dawn; Sun is 6° below the horizon in the morning

 **Kind**: instance method of [<code>Zmanim</code>](#Zmanim)
 <a name="Zmanim+dusk"></a>

 ### zmanim.dusk() ⇒ <code>Date</code>
+Civil dusk; Sun is 6° below the horizon in the evening

 **Kind**: instance method of [<code>Zmanim</code>](#Zmanim)
 <a name="Zmanim+hour"></a>